BelkaDev/GoogleTts/README.md

 `translate [from <source> to <target> <text>]` </br>
 Each parameter can be ommited, in that case automatic values are considered.</br> examples:</br>
 `translate to ko "hello"`: detects language and translates to Korean</br>
-`translate from fr "bonjour"`: translates from French to default language</br>
+`translate from fr "bonjour"`: translates from French to preferred language</br>
-`translate`: translate selection from detected language to default language
+`translate`: translate selection from detected language to preferred language

 Output format contains synonyms and examples and is made easy to parse using pipes. </br> </br>
 ![output](https://github.com/BelkaDev/GoogleTts/blob/master/src/output.jpg)